PNNL-Comp-Mass-Spec/MzidMerger/Readme.md

 ## License

-The MzidMerger is licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
-You may obtain a copy of the License at https://opensource.org/licenses/Apache-2.0
+The MzidMerger is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause

+Copyright 2018 Battelle Memorial Institute